-As cryptocurrencies continue to grow in popularity, you may have seen the term “ICO” floating around.
-If this leaves you wondering, “What is an ICO?,” rest assured that you’re not alone.
+As cryptocurrencies continue to grow in popularity, you may have seen the term “ICO” or “Token Sale” floating around.
+If this leaves you wondering, “What is an ICO” or “What is a Token Sale?” rest assured that you’re not alone.

-Below you’ll find a crash course on ICO meaning as well as terms to know and how to add them to your portfolio.
+Below you’ll find a crash course on ICO or Token Sale meaning as well as terms to know and how to add them to your portfolio.

-An initial coin offering, sometimes referred to as an initial currency offering, is essentially a crowdfunding venture for the creation and sale of digital tokens.
-A company does this by creating its own digital currency and then offering it to investors in exchange for an established currency, such as bitcoin, ether or fiat.
+An initial coin offering, sometimes referred to as an initial currency offering or token sale, is essentially a crowdfunding venture for the creation and sale of digital tokens.
+A company does this by creating its own digital currency (tokens) and then offering it to investors in exchange for an established currency, such as bitcoin, ether, other cryptocurrencies or fiat.